srawlins/gmp/README.markdown

     cd test
     ruby unit_tests.rb

 If you have the unit\_test gem installed, all tests should pass.
 Otherwise, one test may error.
 I imagine there is a bug in Ruby's built-in `Test::Unit` package that is fixed with the unit_test gem.

 You can also use the following shiny new rake tasks:

     rake test
     rake report
     MPFR=no-mpfr rake report

+You can also run tests from an individual file with:

+    cd test
+    ruby some_test_file.rb

 Known Issues
 ------------